-If a propane smell is coming from your RV propane regulator it may be damaged and not sealing properly.
+If a propane smell is coming from your RV propane regulator, it may be damaged and not sealing properly.

-You can also get premixed gas detector spray (click to view on Amazon).
+You can get premixed gas detector spray (click to view on Amazon).
 It’s a good thing to have on hand if you’re an RVer.

-The vent helps the regulator breathe while it is being used and is also a safety feature in case the propane tank is overfilled and the pressure is getting too high.
+The vent helps the regulator breathe while it is being used and is also a safety feature in case the propane tank was overfilled and the pressure is getting too high.

-If you notice propane coming from the vent make sure you don’t have an overfilled propane tank.
-If the tank isn’t the problem then the regulator has gone bad and needs replacing.
+If you notice propane coming from the vent, make sure you don’t have an overfilled propane tank.
+If the tank isn’t the problem, then the regulator has gone bad and needs replacing.

 5. No Propane Flow

-It may seem obvious but if no propane is flowing through the regulator that’s a problem.
+It may seem obvious, but if no propane is flowing through the regulator, that’s a problem.

 You can reset the propane regulator by turning off the propane tanks and making sure all your propane appliances are shut off.
 The regulator should reset after a few minutes.

-If that doesn’t solve the problem your RV propane regulator isn’t functioning correctly and probably needs replacing.
+If that doesn’t solve the problem, your RV propane regulator isn’t functioning correctly and probably needs replacing.